 Republic of Vietnam Campaign Medal (with Device )

+Applied for and attained a direct commission, almost unknown for an Infantry Officer.
+Much more common for doctors, dentists, and attorneys.
 Attained maximum score of 300 points on Army Physical Fitness Test every year from 1984 through 1998, often on the 17-22 year old scale, most often graded by active component scorers while on annual training or on active duty tours.
 Completed Indianapolis Marathon, Army Ten-Miler, Air Force Marathon relay, many local 10Ks and 5Ks, two biathlons, and one triathlon.
 Left and right first metatarsal joints replaced with plastic artificial joints in 1987 – originals had worn out.
 Permanently disabled right ankle playing basketball during 3416th MID physical training in March 1999.
 Scored 298 in April 1999.
 Refused “physical profiles” when offered by military physicians in order to take APFT with troops.
 Currently rated 60% service connected disabled by the Department of Veterans Affairs.

-Published articles, Military (classified): approximately 50 with topics including international relations, order of battle, US negotiation background papers for the secretaries of Defense and State, and situational summaries and predictions for a variety of additional customers such as the Joint Chiefs of Staff, CENTCOM, PACOM, NATO, SHAPE, Office of the White House.
+Published articles, Military (classified): approximately 50 with topics including international relations, order of battle, US negotiation background papers for the secretaries of Defense and State, and situational summaries and predictions for a variety of additional customers such as the Joint Chiefs of Staff, CENTCOM, PACOM, NATO, SHAPE, and the Office of the White House.

 Started on the Monday following my first separation from active duty (Marine Corps) on a Friday.
 January 1969.
 “Electronics Mechanic”, a federal wage-grade position with the [then named] Naval Ammunition Depot, Crane, Indiana.
-Lived at my old home with Dad and my step-mother, saving money to return to Indiana University – the same school where the seventeen year old me had played basketball late each night and slept through his morning classes, was therefore on academic probation, and ran away by enlisting in the Corps (US equivalent of the French Foreign Legion, in my just-18-year-old mind, at least).
+Lived at my old home with Dad and my step-mother, saving money to return to Indiana University – the same school where the seventeen year old me had played basketball late each night and slept through his morning classes, was therefore on academic probation, and ran away by enlisting in the Corps.
+(US equivalent of the French Foreign Legion, in my just-18-year-old mind, at least.)